 Look for Unusual Petoskey Stones

-Unique to the shores around the Great Lakes, hunting for the unusual Petoskey stones is a popular activity for visitors to the area.
-The state stone of Michigan, the pebble-like rocks are actually a combination of a rock and a fossil.
+Unique to the shores around the Great Lakes, hunting for the unusual Petoskey stones is a popular activity for visitors.
+In the state stone of Michigan, the pebble-like rocks are a combination of a rock and a fossil.

 They are particularly abundant in the spring.
-Fun fact – although they share the same name, Petoskey stones are not named after the town.
-Both the stones and the city were, in fact, named in honor of an Ottawa chief.
+Fun Michigan fact – although they share the same name, Petoskey stones are not named after the town.
+The stones and the city were named in honor of an Ottawa chief.

 Explore the Bear River Valley Recreation Area